hazelweakly/hazelweakly.me/src/blog/scaling-innovation-building-ecosystems.md

 - "One-size-fits-all" policies are not effective.
 - There are four types of goods and they can be categorized by factor and difficulty of but slowly potential beneficiaries with shift tractability of use.
 - Providing opportunities for "cheap talk" (or any form of communication) reduces over-consumption of common-point resources
-- Polycentric governance models, the governance of a CAST: many centers of decision making that are formally independent of each other, either by being truly independent or by being interdependent.
+- Polycentric governance models, the governance of a CAST: many centres of decision making that are formally independent of each other, either by being truly independent or by being interdependent.
   - Importantly, this shows empirically that complex systems are not chaotic systems, even if a sufficiently complex CAST approaches the appearance of chaos, they can still be governed with better-than-chaotic approaches despite the potential loss of globally coherent collective knowledge.
   - **Crucially, polycentric governance of resource and infrastructure systems are more efficient, more effective, and more understandable.**